 - a comparison where several products are compared against each other;

-- an instruction on how to solve a problem for a reader with mentioning that a certain product can help to solve the problem faster;
+- instruction on how to solve a problem for a reader by mentioning that a particular product can help to solve the problem faster;

-- any other post, where a product can be mentioned.
+- any other post, where a product can be said.

 Another effective place where affiliate products can be promoted is email.
-That’s one of the reasons why many bloggers repeat that the money is in the list.
+That’s one of the reasons why many bloggers repeat that money is on the list.

 If you are just starting your affiliate marketing journey, this is a bundle of resources that may help to kick-start your online earnings.
 Ana has earned hundreds of dollars online herself and she has an understandable way of explaining steps that new bloggers should take to get similar results.

 How much money can you make with affiliate marketing

 There is no limit of how much money you can make with the affiliate marketing.
 I’ve seen income reports from bloggers who make hundreds of thousands of dollars per month.